I am really enjoying the Address, so I was thinking of getting another more powerful scooter.

 But I think my strive for simplicity debars most, or maybe all, of the offers open.
 I really don’t want water cooling, with the inevitable addition of a water pump, a thermostat, a radiator, water pipes, coolant, and the associated extra weight, maintenance and potential reliability problems.

 It is more difficult for an air cooled engine to meet modern emission standards.
-This is primarily due to maintaining the engine temperature while the cooing air temperature can vary over 50degrees just due to the weather.
+This is primarily due to maintaining the engine temperature while the cooling air temperature can vary over 50degrees just due to the weather.
 Also the warm up time is longer.

 So currently all scooters greater than 125cc (and some smaller) are liquid cooled.

 The Address seems as good as any other air cooled scooter, and better than most.

 For example the Honda 125cc super cub has around the same power as the address, but no storage and no pillion seat.
 It does have manual gears and, on paper, better fuel consumption and bigger wheels.